 Take a photo, fool.
 My brain finally kicked in.

 I’d never been anywhere so beautiful before, that I forgot everything.
 In a daze, I tried my best to capture the images, knowing that I would deeply regret it if I didn’t.
-If it weren’t for Rachel, suggesting we take each other’s photos, I wouldn’t have remembered at all.
+If it weren’t for Rachel, who suggested we take each other’s photos, I wouldn’t have any of myself there at all.

 There are usually decent amenities in Chile’s national parks, but not too much, such that it encourages people to forget what they’re really supposed to be coming for.
 Laguna Chaxa had a visitor’s centre, and I remember it because of the aquarium.

-Of course, the flamingoes were looking for food in the lagoon, and part of their diet is a kind of shrimp.
-I remember this, because the shrimp is what’s supposed to give the pink to their feathers; otherwise they would just be white.
+Of course, the flamingoes were looking for food in the lagoon, and part of their diet is a particular kind of shrimp.
+I remember this, because the shrimp is what’s supposed to give the pink to their feathers; otherwise, the birds would just be white.